“ There is the heat of Love, the pulsing rush of Longing, the lover’s whisper, irresistible – magic to make the sanest man go mad”

-Somebody, who probably grew up with pretty different value-systems and beliefs to yourself, who when growing up played different games, talked in a different language, ate different food and watched different TV series ? ( as you will probably have found out by now , not everyone was blessed to delve into the gummy bear series delight after school, incredible but true).
-Many of my friends and acquaintances are, have been or will probably be in a cross cultural relationship: they fell in love with each other while one of them was working or travelling in the other one’s country, or while both were backpacking around, or similar scenarios.
+Somebody who probably grew up with pretty different value-systems and beliefs to yourself, who when growing up played different games, talked in a different language, ate different food and watched different TV series ?
+As you will probably have found out by now , not everyone was blessed to delve into the gummy bear series delight after a long and hard day at school, incredible but true.
+Many of my friends and acquaintances are, have been or will probably be in a cross cultural relationship: they fell in love with each other while one of them was working or traveling in the other one’s country, or while both were backpacking around, or similar scenarios.
 The excitement and romance of cross- cultural love augur something exotic, something challenging and adventurous.
 Cross-cultural love allures with the exploration of a completely new world not just within the scope of the lover’s body, also concerning their whole mindset, emotional world, their needs, their stories and their unique magic.

 The women I am talking about (including myself) are loving men who hail from a place, where beer is probably more often consumed than water, where “ Sheila” is an allowed denomination for a women (and I mean, women in general, not a women named Sheila), and where the collegial term “Mates” can be used on you as a women, completely independent of how hot you look in your new dress.

 BUT – and the truth is always after the but I dare say- a lot of Australian and Kiwi blokes are also men who still know what inner and outer strength looks like, men who can be reliable and trustworthy, and whose character is generally easygoing and fun.
 Plus they grew up on the same soil like HUGH JACKMAN….!!!
 Yes.

 The following observation by Steven Covey, an American teacher, author and leadership-expert, might inspire us to be aware of our innate different perceptions and to communicate differing backgrounds and needs more clearly: